 Education

-Salem Audubon's education offerings include: Traveling Education Programs that focus on elementary school classrooms, short courses for Beginning Birders, and a series of 2-Hour Sessions focused on particular bird groups.
+Salem Audubon's education offerings include Traveling Education Programs focused on elementary school classrooms, short courses for Beginning Birders, and a series of two-hour Sessions focused on particular bird groups.

 The Traveling Education Programs can be tailored to fit any age group and are available to various audiences, including public libraries, civic groups, retirement homes, and service organizations.